mfkiwl/phoeniX/Software/README.md

 ====================
 <div align="justify">

 This directory contains source files the assembler, sample codes and user codes which will be executed on the phoeniX processor.
-In this directory, there are three subdirectories included:
+In this directory, there are four subdirectories included:

 - `AssembleX`
 - `Sample_Assembly_Codes`